remix-run/remix/docs/tutorials/jokes.md

 - `app/root.tsx` - Just as a last resort fallback.
 - `app/routes/jokes/$jokeId.tsx` - When a user tries to access a joke that doesn't exist (404).
 - `app/routes/jokes/new.tsx` - When a user tries to go to this page without being authenticated (401).
 Right now they'll just get redirected to the login if they try to submit it without authenticating.
 That would be super annoying to spend time writing a joke only to get redirected.
 Rather than inexplicably redirecting them, we could render a message that says they need to authenticate first.
-- `app/routes/jokes/index.tsx` - If there are no jokes in the database then a random joke is 404-not found.
+- `app/routes/jokes/index.tsx` - If there are no jokes in the database then a random joke is 404-not found. (simulate this by deleting the `prisma/dev.db` and running `npx prisma db push`.
+Don't forget to run `npx prisma db seed` afterwards to get your seed data back.)

 💿 Let's add these CatchBoundaries to the routes.